rumca-js/crawler-buddy/README.md

 # Installation

 Please use docker image, as specified by docker-compose.
+I think that running browsers, like selenium could be more safe than running it freely on OS.

 Docker image is available at: https://hub.docker.com/repository/docker/rozbujnik/crawler-buddy.